IgniteUI/indigo-design-docfx/en/components/line-chart.md

 # Line Chart

  A Line Chart is a type of category line graph that shows the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
 The Y-Axis (labels on the left side) shows numeric values, while the X-Axis (labels at the bottom) shows a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.
 The Line Chart is identical to the Spline Chart in all aspects except that the line connecting data points does not have spline interpolation and smoothing for improved presentation of data.
+The Line Chart is visually identical to the [Ignite UI for Angular Line Chart Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/charts/types/line-chart.html)

 ## Line Chart Demo